QubesOS/qubes-posts/2021-11-11-fedora-33-approaching-eol-fedora-34-templates-available.md

 Please note that no user action is required regarding the OS version in dom0.
 For details, please see our [note on dom0 and EOL].

+**Note for 4.1 release candidate testers:** Qubes R4.1-rc1 already includes the Fedora 34 template by default, so no action is required.

 [end-of-life]: https://fedoraproject.org/wiki/End_of_life
 [upgrade]: /doc/templates/fedora/#upgrading